 Where to eat in Peru?
 At your service:

 - restaurants of international fast food chains (they can be found in large cities);

 - seaside restaurants (here you can taste a variety of fish and seafood dishes);

 - cafes and restaurants where you can order dishes of Peruvian, European and other cuisines.

 Drinks in Peru

-Popular Peruvian drinks - fruit juices,tea, infused with coca leaves, tea, "mate", coffee, emoliente (hot drink, infused with herbs), Inca Kola (bright yellow drink - the equivalent of the Coca-Cola), pisco (local brandy), a variety of drinks on the basis of pisco ( pisco with vermouth, pisco syrup, pisco with ginger ale), corn beer, grape brandy, wine.
+Popular Peruvian drinks - fruit juices, tea infused with coca leaves, tea “mate”, coffee, emoliente (hot herbal drink), Inca Kola (bright yellow drink - Coca-Cola equivalent), pisco (local brandy), various pisco-based drinks (pisco with vermouth, pisco with syrup, pisco with ginger beer ), corn beer, grape vodka, wine.

-The gastronomic tour to Lima, you will visit thethe popular market town - Surquillo, where they sell a lot of fish, fruits and vegetables.
-The chef, who will accompany you on this tour, tell you about the Peruvian products and their importance in the national cuisine.
-In one of the most popular restaurants in Lima chef will teach you to cook popular Peruvian dishes, and the barman - the national drink "Pisco Sour", which later you can try.
+On a food tour to Lima, you will visit the popular market of the city - Surquillo, which sells a variety of fish, fruits and vegetables.
+The chef who will accompany you on this excursion will tell you about Peruvian products and their importance in the national cuisine.
+In one of the popular restaurants in Lima, the chef will teach you how to cook popular Peruvian dishes, and the bartender will teach you the national drink.
+“Pisco sour”, which you can later try.

-Anyone passionate traveler would have to go to Peru, not only to see the mythical lost city of the Incas - Machu Picchu, but also taste the most delicious Peruvian dishes.
+Any passionate traveler simply must visit Peru in order not only to see the lost mythical city of the Incas - Machu Picchu, but also to taste the most delicious Peruvian dishes.